boucadair/CATS-framework/draft-ldbc-cats-framework.md

 --- abstract

 This document describes a framework for Computing-Aware Traffic Steering (CATS).
-Particularly, the document identifies a set of CATS components, describes their interactions, and exemplifies the workflow of the control plane and data plane.
+Particularly, the document identifies a set of CATS components, describes their interactions, and exemplifies the workflow of the control and data planes.

 --- middle